hobson/tagim/README.md

 TODO
 -----

     * Top Priority
         * Persistent settings
             - Threshold values for tags like "public" or "interest" that prohibit or allow upload to blog or web2.0 share
             - default tag values for all images (if empty and not specified otherwise)
         * Database (sqlite): to store image catalog and keep track of which files have been shown
         * Database (sqlite?): to index text in tags and comments, with queries implementable directly in tagim
     * Backlog
         * Automatically augment the filename of photos that have non-human-readable strings with natural language snippet
             - High priority for tags like location and people names and dates and unusual/rare words
             - Secondary priority from abbreviate strings from tags and comments
         * Post blog article (e-mail default address in secure settings)
         * web2.0 share to Google+, Facebook, and other APIs
         * Quiet output of filename (needs cleanup)
         * Double-quiet to output only fatal errors
         * Tripple-quiet to only output fatal errors to a log file
         * Chron job or service to update catalog ever few times an image is shuffled across the background
         * Secure settings (env variables) or OS key-chain for e-mail & blog and web2.0 credentials
         * Trigger indexing of photos based on file system monitor (OS-depedent)
         * Database: which files have been shown, index tags and comments, query language output (directly through tagim?)
         * Allow user to set persistent thresholds for values or tags like "public" or "interest" for auto-upload to blog or web2.0 share
-    * Automatically modify the filename of numbered photos with natural language snippet (from tags, comments)
-        + High priority for tags like location and people names and dates and unusual/rare words